 Sign-Up to receive twice yearly e-newsletters from the Merrill Palmer Skillman Institute (MPSI) and the affiliated Institute of Gerontology (IOG).
 Checkmark the lists you would like to join and click "Sign-Up."
 Our announcements are sent through Contant Contact, an e-newsletter provider, so make sure you allow Constant Contact emails into your inbox.
 Questions?
 Email Cheryl Deep at firstname.lastname@example.org.

 The time babies spend in the womb is far from idle.
 The brain is changing more rapidly during this time than at any other time in development.
 It is an active time for the fetus to grow and explore, and of course connect to its mother.
 New evidence from in-utero fetal brain scans shows, for the first time, that this connection directly affects brain development: a mother's stress during pregnancy changes neural connectivity in the brain of her unborn child.
-"It has long been thought that the stress of a mother during her pregnancy may imprint on the brain of her developing child," says Moriah Thomason of Wayne State University.
+"It has long been thought that the stress of a mother during her pregnancy may imprint on the brain of her developing child," says Moriah Thomason of Wayne State University and the Merrill Palmer Skillman Institute.
 "Despite the clear importance of this time frame, we presently possess very little understanding of how functional macroscale neural networks build during this precious time in human life, or the relevance of this to future human health and development."

 New evidence from fetal brain scans has shown that a mother's stress during pregnancy can change the neural connectivity in the brain of her unborn child, potentially affecting the baby's brain functions.
 Moriah Thomason, assistant professor at Wayne State University, presented this new finding at the 25th meeting for the Cognitive Neuroscience Society in Boston.
 She explained that research in newborns and older children to understand prenatal influences has been confounded by the postnatal environment.
 But recent advancements in fetal imaging allowed researchers to gain insight into a critical time period in brain development never previously accessible.
 Using fetal resting-state FMRI or functional magnetic resonance imaging, they examined functional connectivity in 47 human fetuses scanned between the 30th and 37th week of gestation.
 They found that mothers reporting high stress had fetuses with a reduced efficiency in how their neural functional systems are organized.
 It is the first time imaging has shown a direct influence of maternal stress on fetal brain development, independent of influences of the postnatal environment.
 "The major thrill is that we have demonstrated what has long been theorized, but not yet observed in a human, which is that the stress of a mother during her pregnancy is reflected in connectional properties of her child's developing brain," Thomason said.